Cloud-repos/100DaysofCloudNative/README.md

 Day 31 July 9, 2021 Continued Lesson 5 in Udacity SUSE Cloud Native Fundamentals Course.
 Lesson 5.12 Exercise: The CD Fundamentals using ArgoCD to automate the delivery of an application to a Kubernetes cluster.

+Day 32 July 10, 2021
+Continued Lesson 5 in Udacity SUSE Cloud Native Fundamentals Course.
+Covered Continuous delivery fundamentals using ArgoCD, Kubernetes, and started lesson 5.14 about Configuration Managers.
+I also attended a Zoom webinar presented by a developer who gave an excellent presentation about professional experience with Docker and Cloud Native in the field.